PawelSzulgacz/Elixir_course_discuss/README.md

 It's a forum application.

-For now you can add, edit and delete posts.
+For now you can add, edit and delete posts which are yours.
+Account is made by Ouath with github.